Autocar India

 Triumph launches Tiger 900 Alpine and Desert Editions from Rs 15.35 lakh

-Triumph has launched two new special editions of the Tiger 900 in India that were earlier unveiled overseas — the Alpine Edition and Desert Edition — priced at Rs 15.35 lakh and Rs 16.05 lakh (ex-showroom, India), respectively.
-Interestingly, while the Alpine Edition commands a premium of Rs 95,000 over the standard GT Pro, the Desert Edition undercuts the Rally Pro by Rs 10,000.
+Triumph has launched two new special editions of the Tiger 900, which were earlier unveiled overseas, in India – the Alpine Edition and Desert Edition – priced at Rs 15.35 lakh and Rs 16.05 lakh (ex-showroom, India), respectively.
+Interestingly, while the Alpine Edition commands a premium of Rs 95,000 over the standard GT, the Desert Edition undercuts the Rally Pro by Rs 10,000.

 Triumph Tiger 900 special editions: What’s new?

 Meanwhile, the Tiger 900 Desert Edition is based on the Rally Pro and adopts a more rugged, off-road-oriented character.
-It gets Baja Orange highlights, additional protection equipment and adventure-focused styling elements alongside the Akrapovič silencer.
+It gets Baja Orange highlights, additional protective equipment, adventure-focused styling elements and an Akrapovic silencer.

 The pricing strategy for the two special editions is rather interesting.
-While the Tiger 900 Alpine Edition commands a Rs 95,000 premium over the GT Pro it is based on, the more rugged Tiger 900 Desert Edition is actually priced Rs 10,000 lower than the Rally Pro donor model despite receiving unique styling, added protection equipment and an Akrapovič exhaust.
+The Tiger 900 Alpine Edition, based on the GT Pro variant, commands a Rs 95,000 premium over the standard GT available in India.
+However, the more rugged Tiger 900 Desert Edition is actually priced Rs 10,000 lower than the Rally Pro donor model despite receiving unique styling, added protective equipment and an Akrapovic exhaust.

 The Tiger 900 range continues to feature premium suspension hardware, TFT instrumentation, multiple riding modes and an extensive electronics suite.
-These two new editions were showcased alongside Triumph’s refreshed Bonneville range and other global reveals including the Street Triple 765 RX and Speed Twin 1200 RS Cafe Racer Edition.
+These two new editions have been launched here alongside Triumph’s refreshed Bonneville range and other global reveals, including the Street Triple 765 RX and Speed Twin 1200 RS Cafe Racer Edition.

 Triumph Speed Twin 1200 Cafe Racer Edition launched at Rs 17.99 lakh